upenndigitalscholarship/dsfellows/week_3_agenda.md

 > "Aristotle suggests that readers should “select . . . from the written handbooks of argument, and should draw up sketch-lists of them upon each several kind of subject, putting them down under separate headings, e.g. ‘On Good,’ or ‘On Life’-and that ‘On Good’ should deal with every form of good, beginning with the category of essence.”
 In its medieval incarnation, students (and scholars) would copy and subsequently memorize quotations gleaned from their read- ing, arranging them under various general topics.
 Locke recommended the same (with some suggested headings) in his seventeenth-century educational writings.
 The quotations thus identified could then serve as evidence for an argument."
 (Valenza 220)

++ We won't have time to look at any today, but Penn has some in its collections; see also these [digitized](http://ocp.hul.harvard.edu/reading/commonplace.html) commonplace books
 + How does this relate to the other materials we've looked at?
 + What use might it have served for its creator?
 + How does this compare to your (digital or non-digital) notetaking practices?
 To forms of online information organization like the ones we've talked about?